 As the competition is high and the investors are attentive to financial benefits, convincing them requires a detailed financial plan, a long-term strategy, and validation of the idea.
 Validation may be completed based on existing statistics or unique user surveys.

-Having a great investor is beneficial in all ways.
-The startup can get enough funding to realize all plans, additional expertise for the case, and keep its freedom of development.
+Having a great investor is beneficial in every way.
+The startup can get enough funding to realize all plans, additional expertise for the case, and keep its freedom of development, whether it's looking to create a budget app or a product in other fintech domains.

 Here is where a fintech startup can find a great investor: